-Gallardo finally made it to Nepal last Thursday to begin the next leg of her journey to the Everest Marathon.
+Gallardo arrived in Nepal on May 16 to begin the next leg of her journey to the Everest Marathon.

 "Fortunately, we made it to our hotel for the night intact, if a bit rattled.
 Tomorrow, though, the real adventure begins," Gallardo wrote.

-She spent Wednesday in the village of Khumkjung, and reached the point where she officially began hiking, in reverse, the Everest Marathon course.
+On May 22, she spent time in the village of Khumkjung, and reached the point where she officially began hiking, in reverse, the Everest Marathon course.

 "I'm told today will be much more gradual; the terrain less severe, either way, if before I was pretty sure my race would be more of a hike, than a run, now I am sure of it," Gallardo wrote.